SHS Health Promotion

 SRJC Student Health PEERS

-The PEERS Coalition is a program within Student Health Services that utilizes the authentic and creative voices of students to increase the conversation about mental health at SRJC.
+Student Health PEERS is a program within Student Health Services that utilizes the authentic and creative voices of students to increase the conversation about mental health at SRJC.
 By raising awareness and reducing stigma around mental health, we foster an accepting environment that promotes student wellness and success.
-The PEERS student team plans events, educates students about mental wellness, and collaborates with other student groups on campus.
+The Student Health PEERS plan events, educate students about mental wellness, and collaborate with other student groups on campus.
 Follow the Student Health PEERS on Facebook and Instagram to keep up with all of our news & events!

-PEERS Coalition is funded through the Mental Health Services Act, Prevention and Early Intervention programs.
+Student Health PEERS is funded through the Mental Health Services Act, Prevention and Early Intervention programs.

 For additional information, please contact Jeane Erlenborn: jerlenborn@santarosa.edu